wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

-Run the app using Xcode and click `MAKE PHONE CALL` to start a call.
-Permissions dialog will appear and after granting the permissions the Call will start.
+Run the app and click `MAKE PHONE CALL` to start a call.
+The permissions dialogue will appear and after granting the permissions the call will start.

-> Remainder: You define the phone number earlier in NCCO
+> Remainder: we defined the phone number earlier in NCCO

-The state of the application will be updated to `SdkState.ON_CALL` and UI will be updated:
+The state of the application will be updated to `SdkState.ON_CALL` and the UI will be updated:

 ![](/content/blog/make-app-to-phone-call-using-flutter/oncall.png)

-### End call
+### End Call

-To end the call you need to trigger the method on the native iOS application using `platformMethodChannel`.
+To end the call we need to trigger the method on the native iOS application using `platformMethodChannel`.
 Inside `main.dart` file update body of the `_endCall` method:

 ```dart
 Future<void> _endCall() async {